-24 Side Hustles That Could Potentially Replace Your Job (And How To Get Started)
+24 Awe-Inspiring Side Hustles That Could Replace Your Job

 8. Become a Virtual Assistant

 Being a virtual assistant can be profitable if you are strategic and organized.
-But unfortunately, most of the work assigned to a VA is task work, simple projects that almost anyone can do.
+Unfortunately, most of the work assigned to a VA is task work, simple projects that almost anyone can do.

 Once you have a good schedule, you can find ways to automate many of those pesky tasks and find another client to work with.
 However, if work gets intense, it may be time for you to hire your own VA to help.